ipfs-shipyard/discussify-browser-extension/README.md

 1. Install the dependencies by running `npm install` in the project folder

-1. Start the development server by running `npm start` in the project folder
+1. Start the development process by running `npm start` in the project folder

 1. Go to `chrome://extensions` in Chrome, enable "Developer Mode" and click "Load Unpacked"